Model-Aware Tokenizer Transfer: Conclusion

 In this work, we introduced MATT, a model-aware method for tokenizer transfer that leverages the internal dynamics of LLMs.
 We applied MATT to extend the tokenizers of Gemma 3 and Qwen 3 models across multiple languages and settings, demonstrating that it consistently recovers a large portion of the original model’s capabilities while requiring only a few GPU hours of training.
 Unlike heuristic-based methods that rely solely on the embedding layer, MATT refines token representations with direct feedback from the model, thanks to the novel Attention Influence Modeling (AIM) objective, allowing it to bridge the performance gap caused by tokenizer changes more effectively.

 Our experiments highlight this advantage most clearly in the transfer of the 12 billion-parameter Gemma 3 model to Ukrainian.
-With the extended tokenizer, MATT achieves an average score of 54.41 out of the original 56.91, whereas the best heuristic approach reaches only 35.99.

-This substantial improvement underscores the value of incorporating model dynamics into tokenizer transfer and shows that high performance can be retained at a fraction of the computational cost typically required for full retraining.
+With the extended tokenizer introducing over 80,000 new tokens, MATT achieves an average score of 77.27 out of the original 78.18 on the discriminative tasks and 11.81 out of 12.68 on the generative ones, outperforming both heuristic and optimization-based baselines.
+This substantial improvement underscores the value of incorporating model dynamics into tokenizer transfer and shows that high performance can be retained at a fraction of the computational cost typically required for NTP training.